 The indebtedness under our ABL Facility matures on May 3, 2027.
 Our ability to refinance this indebtedness on acceptable terms will be dependent upon a number of factors, including our degree of leverage, the value of our assets, borrowing restrictions which may be imposed by lenders and conditions in the credit markets at the time we refinance.
 Furthermore, bank and capital markets can experience periods of volatility and disruption.
 If the disruption in these markets is prolonged, our ability to refinance, and the related cost of refinancing, some or all of our debt could be adversely affected.
 There is also a risk, during periods of volatile credit markets, that lenders, even those with strong balance sheets and sound lending practices, could fail or refuse to honor their legal commitments and obligations under existing credit commitments, including our ABL Facility.
 Although we currently can access the bank and capital markets, there is no assurance that such markets will continue to be a reliable source of financing for us.
 These factors, including the tightening of credit markets, could adversely affect our ability to obtain cost-effective financing.
 Increased volatility and disruptions in the financial markets also could make it more difficult and more expensive for us to refinance outstanding indebtedness and obtain financing.
-In addition, the adoption of new statutes and regulations, the implementation of recently enacted laws or new interpretations or the enforcement of older laws and regulations applicable to the financial markets or the financial services industry could result in a reduction in the amount of available credit or an increase in the cost of credit.
-Disruptions in the financial markets can also adversely affect our lenders, insurers, customers and other counterparties.
-Perceptions of us and the industries in which we or our customers operate, including perceptions of our environmental, social and governance attributes may result in pressure on banks and other financial institutions to r
+In addition, the adoption of new statutes and regulations, the implementation of recently enacted laws or new interpretations or the enforcement of older laws and regulations applicable to the financial markets can also adversely affect our lenders, insurers, customers and other counterparties.
+Perceptions of us and the industries in which we or our customers operate, including perceptions of our environmental, social and governance attributes may result in pressure on banks and other financial institutions to reduce or avoid lending, which could further reduce the available pool of financing for us and increase the cost of financing to us.
+Any of these results could have a materi